-2.1.1.0 Standardisation of architectural frameworks for AI
+2.1.1.4 Standardisation of architectural frameworks for AI

 In 2021 international standardisation for architectural frameworks of AI systems is still ongoing.
-The only published international standard relevant for AI systems is currently ISO/IEC TR 20547 which describes a standardisation of big data reference architectures [42].
-Table 2.1 provides an overview of ongoing international standardisation efforts.
+The only published international standard relevant for AI systems is currently ISO/IEC TR 20547 which describes a standardisation of big data reference architectures [44].
+Table 2.1 provides an overview of ongoing international standard-isation efforts.

 Table 2.1.
-List of ongoing international standardisation related to architecture frameworks for Al system
+List of ongoing international standardisation related to architecture frameworks for AI system

 Number Title Status

 ISO/IEC WD 5338 AI system life Preparatory

-ISO/IEC WD 3330 cycle processes ттерагасоту
+130/120 00 3330 cycle processes ricparacory

 ISO/IEC WD 5392 Reference architecture Preparatory

-130/120 110 3372 of knowledge engineering rreparacory
+130/120 00 3352 of knowledge engineering Treparatory

-ISO/IEC AWI TR 5469 Functional safety Proposal
+ISO/IEC AW/I TR 5469 Functional safety Proposal

-ISO/IECAWI IN SHOS and AI systems тторозас
+and AI systems rioposat

 Framework for Al Under

-ISO/IEC DIS 23053 systems using machine Approval
+ISO/IEC DIS 23053 systems using machine

-learning Approvat
+learning Арргова

-ISO/IEC TR 24030 Artificial intelligence - Under
+ISO/IFC TR 24030 Artificial intelligence - Under

-130/120 11(21030 Use cases publication
+130/12011121030 Use cases publication

 Overview of

 ISO/IEC DTR 24372 computational approaches In draft

-for Al systems
+for AI systems

-2.1.1.0 State of the art for AI systems architecture
+2.1.1.5 State of the art for AI systems architecture

 In a research agenda for engineering AI systems, the authors provide a list of challenges when developing architectures for systems with AI components [8]: Providing the right (quality of) data used for training, establishing the right learning infrastructure, building a sufficient storage and computing infrastructure and creating a suitable deployment infrastructure.
 The latter includes monitoring of the behaviour of the AI systems under operation, because it might only be possible to detect and correct flaws in an AI systems after deployment [5].
 Furthermore, AI systems does not only consist of AI components, but relies also on conventional software and hardware components.
-The development of AI components and traditional system components must therefore be aligned to avoid unwanted technical debt [78].
-However, as Woods emphasises, traditional architecture frameworks, such as the 4+1 architectural view model by Kruchten [53], does not account for data and algorithm concerns connected to AI component development [92].
-Generally, new stakeholders (e.g. data engineers, or governmental agency overseeing the use of AI in society [19]) and new concerns connected to AI like data quality aspects, ethical considerations such as fairness or explainability and eventually many more, need to represented through new architectural viewpoint.
-An example of such an additional viewpoint is a learning viewpoint governing the view on the machine learning flow [67].
+The development of AI components and traditional system components must therefore be aligned to avoid unwanted technical debt [83].
+However, as Woods emphasises, traditional architecture frameworks, such as the 4+1 architectural view model by Kruchten [55], does not account for data and algorithm concerns connected to AI component development [98].
+Generally, new stakeholders (e.g.

+data engineers, or governmental agency overseeing the use of AI in society [19]) and new concerns connected to AI like data quality aspects, ethical considerations such as fairness or explainability and eventually many more, need to represented through new architectural viewpoint.
+An example of such an additional viewpoint is a learning viewpoint governing the view on the machine learning flow [70].

-Developing AI components is a hierarchical, yet also iterative task: Prepare training data / environment, create a suitable model, train and evaluate the model, tune and repeat training, and eventually finally deploy and monitor the run-time behaviour of the trained model [8, 84].
-To fulfil a stakeholder's goal with a system, its design needs to be decomposed into different levels of system design, and consistency needs to be ensured in order to satisfy high level requirements [22].
-In addition, the system design must also allow for "middle-out development", where existing components need to be integrated in the overall system design (e.g. transfer-learning from existing AI models or integration of off-the-shelf components) [68].
+Developing AI components is a hierarchical, yet also iterative task: Prepare training data / environment, create a suitable model, train and evaluate the model, tune and repeat training, and eventually finally deploy and monitor the run-time behaviour of the trained model [8, 90].
+To fulfil a stakeholder's goal with a system, its design needs to be decomposed into different levels of system design, and consistency needs to be ensured in order to satisfy high-level requirements [22].
+In addition, the system design must also allow for "middle-out development", where existing components need to be integrated in the overall system design (e.g. transfer-learning from existing AI models or integration of off-the-shelf components) [71].
 Murugesan et al. propose a hierarchical reference model which supports the appropriate decomposition of requirements to the composition of the system's components.
 In their model they define how components can be decomposed into sub-components.
 To ensure consistency between the system architecture and the requirements, they define the terms consistency, satisfaction, and acceptability.
 One major advantage of their model is that, if decomposition of system components is done correctly, these components can be independently specified and developed.